 The investment portfolio will be designed to obtain a market rate of return during budgetary and economic cycles, taking into account the Agency's investment risk constraints and cash flow needs.
-The Finance Committee has elected to use the 12-month moving average 2-year Constant Maturity Treasury (CMT) Index for the performance standard of the majority of operating funds.
-The Geothermal Decommissioning Fund performance standard is the 12-month moving average 5-year Constant Maturity Treasury (CMT) Index
+The Finance Committee has elected to use the 12-month moving average Constant Maturity Treasury (CMT) Index for the performance standard of the portfolio's major funds with various maturities based on each fund's cash flow requirements.
+Benchmarks may change over time based on changes in market conditions or cash flow requirements.
+Changes in benchmarks will be discussed with and agreed upon by the Finance Committee prior to implementation.
+The revised benchmark will be reflected in the subsequent Investment Policy update submitted for Commission approval.